sigsep/sigsep-mus-db/README.md

     return estimates

-# initiate the dsd100
+# initiate dsd100
-dsd = dsd100.DB(dsd_root="./Volumes/Data/DSD100")
+dsd = dsd100.DB(root_dir="./Volumes/Data/DSD100")

-# this takes 3 seconds and verifies if my_function works correctly
+# verify if my_function works correctly
 if dsd.test(my_function):
     print "my_function is valid"

 # this takes 3 days to finish and is the actual evaluation
 dsd.run(my_function)

-# for the machine learning guys you want to split the subsets
+# for the machine learning task you want to split the subsets
 dsd.run(my_training_function, subsets="train")  # this takes 1.5 days to finish
 dsd.run(my_test_function, subsets="test")  # this takes 1.5 days to finish